 - Roufusport Kickboxing Association belt system

 Most of these systems are quite similar to other color-based rankings.
 In fact, this is quite similar to Taekwondo, Ju-Jitsu, and other similar combat sports.
+And, the World Thai Boxing Association (USA) also has an armband-based ranking system.

 Why Doesn’t Muay Thai Have a Belt System?